Skip to content

 In detail:

-Start or resume.
+1. Start or resume.
 The Explorer flips a weighted coin (default: 40% chance of loading a checkpoint).
-If it loads a checkpoint, it deep-copies the saved machine state so the original is preserved for future runs.
-If not, it creates a fresh ChaosTest instance.
+If it loads a checkpoint, it creates a fresh ChaosTest instance and restores the saved state onto it, so the original snapshot is preserved for future runs.
+If not, it creates a fresh ChaosTest instance from scratch.

-@invariant()methods run.
-If one fails, that is a bug. -
+5. Invariant check.
+After every step, all @invariant() methods run.
+If one fails, that is a bug.

-Failurewith the full trace: every rule called, every fault toggled, every parameter drawn.
-This trace is enough to reproduce the failure. -
+8. Failure recording.
+If an exception escapes, the Explorer records a Failure with the full trace: every rule called, every fault toggled, every parameter drawn.
+This trace is enough to reproduce the failure.

 Most real bugs live at feature intersections -- two features interacting in a way nobody anticipated.
 A timeout during a write.
 A NaN flowing through a cache update.
 A retry loop hitting a closed connection.